NorthumbriaResearchComputing/oswald-docs/docs/quickstart/running-jobs.md

 Work on the cluster is submitted as a job to a workload manager which allocates the job to one or more compute nodes, depending on the requested and available resources.
 Jobs are held in a job queue until sufficient resources are available on the cluster to run the job.
 Several workload managers exist for different supercomputers, such as PBSPro, Torque, SGE, and SLURM.
 Oswald uses the SLURM ('Simple Linux Utility for Resource Management') workload manager.

 !!! warning
     Working on the head node is only permitted for setting up job scripts, submitting jobs, and editing and compiling source code.
-Though technically possible, applications (whether pre-installed on Oswald, aquired from an external source, or written/compiled yourself) should **never** be run on the head node, even for testing.
+Though technically possible, HPC applications (whether pre-installed on Oswald, aquired from an external source, or written/compiled yourself) should **never** be run on the head node, even for testing.
 If you need to test your application or job, you should run it on the cluster's `debug` queue.
 See [Job Queues/Partitions and Limits](#job-queuespartitions-and-limits) for details.

     GUI applications also cannot be run on the head node, even for the above purposes.
 Using graphical editors for writing code or jobscripts, or creating data, must either be done on your own machine (and the files copied onto oswald), or on the visualisation node [how???].
 For visualising your data/results, or other uses of GUI applications, you should use the visualisation node. [how??? not by using SLURM (`--gpu*` options) ...]